chesteklab/LINK_dataset/README.md

 4. Download the dataset with `dandi download DANDI:001201`

 ## Accessing the data
 Data can be accessed aas an nwb file, or converted to dictionaries (with sligtly less information) by running: `python dataset_preparation/convert_dandi_nwb_to_pkl.py`.
+Directories in line 74 and 77 should be changed to match user environment.
+N.B.
+In line 77 processed_data_path needs to be created before running the code.

 ## Visualizing the data
 For a quick way to look at the timeseries data, use the script above to convert the data to dictionaries, then specify the location of the new .pkl files in `dataset_preparation/config.py`, then run the cell in `3_data_review_tool.ipynb`.
 You may also want to set an output directory in the config file or the tool may break when terminating plotting.
 Use the `+500` and `-500` buttons to scrub through the data.
 If two target styles are present on a day, you can use the `Change Target Style` button to view one or the other.
 You can ignore the rest of the UI, this was for manual data review.